-This page details my attempts to upgrade the IBM 8573 P70 to get the most
+This page details Jim's attempts to upgrade the IBM 8573 P70 to get the most

 out of this neat little PS/2 portable computer.
-I will also include information
+It also includes information

 P70 Information